Quilt Binding in Six Easy Steps

-All the information shown in the three-part series is written and illustrated in my book, Fearless Quilting Finishes.
-Plus, the DVD features all three parts of the series.
-The Sewing With Nancy staff makes certain that all the steps are carefully written and illustrated.
+All the information shown in the three-part series is written and illustrated in Nancy’s book, Fearless Quilting Finishes.
+The Sewing With Nancy staff made certain that all the steps were carefully written and illustrated.
 Presenting sewing and quilting techniques is a team effort!

 Nancy Zieman Productions, LLC.